 2. Old Navy (www.oldnavy.com) Old Navy is great, if you are looking for a good deal.
 They understand they are Old Navy and don’t try to get away with pricey tees and jeans.
 If you don’t care about branding or fit so much as you do price, you can get two pair of jeans for less than $30.
 Their sister company, GAP, on the other hand, needs a reality check.
 If you want something that is considered “pricier” but with a stronger brand identity, I say head over to Hollister.
 I mean, I could be wrong but if I were a 13 year old girl, I would rather have Hollister on my butt for $32, rather than GAP on my butt for the same price.
 Anyway, I digress.
 The bottom line here is, Old Navy spells el-cheapo, no el-coolio.

-3. Target (www.target.com) Hello Mossimo!
-It’s no big secret, Target has done an amazing job at tranfoming it’s image over the years.
+Target..
+Hello Mossimo!
+It’s no big secret, Target has done an amazing job at transforming it’s image over the years.
 They are good about offering “trendy” garments at great prices.
 The Mossimo brand is affordable and does not have any kind of real negative stigma attached.
 It is simply an affordable brand, with a lot of current styles.
 That being said, it’s still “TARGET”.
 Sometimes you just can’t shake that cheap branding, no matter how many Isaac Mizrahi’s you pay to use their name on your mass-produced crap clothes.

 4. The Children’s Place (www.thechildrensplace.com) Hello?
 The whole point of being a Tween is stating the obvious: I am not a little girl anymore!
 So, why would any girl want to wear a tee shirt that says “Mommy’s Little Drama Queen”?
 FYI: It goes up to size 14.

-No 14 year old girl, who is one year away from driving, is going to do ANY kind of shopping at a store called “The Children’s Place”.
+I’m not sure any middle-school aged girl, is going to do ANY kind of shopping at a store called

-(For the most UPDATED Top 10 Tween Shopping Sites List, go to: TOP 10 OF THE BEST TWEEN SHOPPING SITES OF 2013)
+(For the most UPDATED Top 10 Tween Shopping Sites List, go to: The TOP 10 BEST TWEEN SHOPPING SITES OF 2013)